Creating and Running C Program

-Compilation is the process of converting high level language instructions into low level language instructions.
+The compilation is the process of converting high-level language instructions into low-level language instructions.
 We use the shortcut key Alt + F9 to compile a C program in Turbo C.

-Compilation is the process of converting high level language instructions into low level language instructions.
+The compilation is the process of converting high-level language instructions into low-level language instructions.

 Step 3: Executing / Running Executable File (Ctrl + F9)

 After completing compilation successfully, an executable file is created with a .exe extension.
 The processor can understand this .exe file content so that it can perform the task specified in the source file.

 We use a shortcut key Ctrl + F9 to run a C program.
 Whenever we press Ctrl + F9, the .exe file is submitted to the CPU.
 On receiving .exe file, CPU performs the task according to the instruction written in the file.
 The result generated from the execution is placed in a window called User Screen.

 After running the program, the result is placed into User Screen.
 Just we need to open the User Screen to check the result of the program execution.
 We use the shortcut key Alt + F5 to open the User Screen and check the result.